 Freeflix HQ looks almost completely like Terrarium TV.
 And while it still has a short distance to go to be a worthy match to Terrarium TV, it is still pretty cool in the content and execution.
 It works on Mac OS and Windows as well, along with Android smartphones, but please be sure about your Android’s processor so you can download the proper version (Don’t worry, just find out if it is an Intel processor or another, and if it is Intel, get the x86 version).
 Downloading is kind of like saving offline, which is not a format I am a fan of, but the design and execution might have a nostalgic value for many a TTV fan who are upset at the loss of their streaming companion.
 It is like a TTV upgrade that never saw the light of day.

 There are other options as well.
-There’s Kokotime which runs Real Debrid, an app called Leon Flix which is available for PCs only (Mac, Windows and Linux), Android support for which might be out soon, and of course there is the option to just subscribe to Amazon Prime or Hulu or Netflix, since services like Real Debrid do cost some money, so it might not be all that expensive to get a mainstream connection.
+There’s Kokotime which runs Real Debrid, an app called Leon Flix which is available for PCs only (Mac, Windows, and Linux), Android support which might be out soon, and of course, there is the option to just subscribe to Amazon Prime or Hulu or Netflix, since services like Real Debrid do cost some money, so it might not be all that expensive to get a mainstream connection.

 1. What is Real Debrid?

-Real Debrid is a service you can subscribe to at about $10 per month to get content from a variety of sources to download without any restriction or having to navigate a hundred websites.
-It comes in handy in streaming and downloading content quickly, and to play things effortlessly on your devices, such as through apps or Kodi add-ons, or just to add to the potential of other apps that might serve similar purposes to make soubly sure that the content you want will be available to you.
+Real Debrid is a service you can subscribe to at about $10 per month to get content from a variety of sources to download without any restrictions or having to navigate a hundred websites.
+It comes in handy in streaming and downloading content quickly, and playing things effortlessly on your devices, such as through apps or Kodi add-ons, or just to add to the potential of other apps that might serve similar purposes to make doubly sure that the content you want will be available to you.